valkey-io/valkey-rfc/ValkeyJSON.md

 * If the path calls for an array index:
     * If the parent element does not exist, the command will return a NONEXISTENT error.
     * If the parent element exists but is not an array, the command will return ERROR.
-    * If the parent element exists but the index is out of bounds, the command will return OUTOFBOUNDARIES error.
+    * If the parent element exists but the index is out of bounds, the command will return OUTOFBOUNDS error.
     * If the parent element exists and the index is valid, the element will be replaced by the new JSON value.
 * If the path calls for an object or array, the value (object or array) will be replaced by the new JSON value.